Cooperative Learning - the power of peers!

 Time: 90 minutes - 3 hours

-• Ensuring all co-operative learning have the PIME criteria
+• Ensuring all cooperative learning activities have the PIME criteria

 • Avoiding the pitfalls